Nucleomics-VIB/bionano-tools/README.md

 ### **FastaExtractList.pl**
 *[[General-tools](#general-tools)]*

-The perl script **[FastaExtractList.pl](general-tools/FastaExtractList.pl)** extarcts a list of Fasta records from a multifasta file into a new file.
+The perl script **[FastaExtractList.pl](general-tools/FastaExtractList.pl)** extracts a list of Fasta records from a multifasta file into a new file.

 ```bash
 ## Usage: FastaExtractList.pl